© Christine Power

 He thrust the paddle into the black waters eager to see her, hold her, and make sure she was still his.
 He counted the strokes as the canoe took him closer to Port Douglas where they’d be together again.

-After such a disturbing night, the next morning came too soon for Emily and the rest of the travellers.
+After such a restless night, morning came too soon for Emily and the rest of the travellers.
 Pale sunlight greeted them when they woke.
 The women passengers rose first.
 Unused to sleeping on hard ground and still shaken by the ruckus in the middle of the night; they were groggy and tired.

 Emily slept little, tossing and turning, scared of closing her eyes.
 “Why?” she wondered, “why me?”